varaprasadreddy9676/node-locksmith/README.md

 - Customizable Behaviors: Decide how your app responds to duplicate runs.
 - Cross-Platform Support: Works on both Windows and Unix-like systems.
 - Safe & Secure: Ensures only one instance manages crucial tasks at a time.
+- Lightweight and Mighty: This package weighs in at less than 75KB, ensuring it won't bulk up your project while still delivering robust protection for your Node.js app.

 ### 💻 Installation